surface-ui/surface/README.md

 2. Check your dependencies.
 For a successful migration, all dependencies providing Surface components should also be converted before running the converter.
-Otherwise, you might not be able to compile your project in case any of those dependencies is using an invalid old syntax.
-If the dependency you need has not been updated yet, plaese consider running the converter against it and submitting a PR with those changes.
-The steps to convert a dependency are the same decribed here.
+Otherwise, you might not be able to compile your project in case any of those dependencies is using the invalid old syntax.
+If the dependency you need has not been updated yet, please consider running the converter against it and submitting a PR with updated code.
+The steps to convert a dependency are the same decribed in this guide.

 ### Steps to run the converter

-Update your `.formatter` informing about `.sface` files and any additional folder you might have any component to be converted:
+Update your `.formatter` informing about `.sface` files and any additional folder where you might have any component to be converted:

 ```
 [
-  inputs: ["{mix,.formatter}.exs", "{config,lib,test,priv/catalogue}/**/*.{ex,exs,sface}"],
+  surface_inputs: ["{lib,test,priv/catalogue}/**/*.{ex,exs,sface}"],
   ...
 ]

 ```

 Update `mix.exs` to use the new version:

 ```
   defp deps do
     [